 As you curb your spending habits and start saving, you’re beginning to build your safety net.
 Protect it by refusing to use it on impulse purchases.
-You can do this by keeping it in a separate savings account.
-And build it by slowly increasing the amount you regularly deposit.
-Another way to build it is by choosing the right account.
-ECCU offers members a range of options:
+You can start this by keeping it in a separate savings account, and build it by slowly increasing the amount you regularly deposit.

 - Just beginning to save?
-A basic Savings account is probably all you need.
-It’s free with a $100 minimum balance.
+A basic Savings Account is probably all you need.

-- As your savings grow, a Money Market Savings account offers more interest.
+- As your savings grow, a Money Market Savings Account offers higher interest.

-- When you’re well on your way to investing in your safety net, a Promotional Certificate could give you even higher returns.
+- When you’re well on your way to investing in your safety net, a Certificate of Deposit could give you even higher returns.

 - When you’re ready to save for retirement, consider tax-deferred Traditional and Roth Individual Retirement Accounts.

 You’ll appreciate the peace of mind that can come from a savings safety net.

 ECCU offers convenient digital banking services to more than 10,000 members around the world—but that’s just the beginning.
 ECCU also provides trusted financial resources for strengthening Christ-centered families, ministries and missionaries.